theobald-software/theobald-software.github.io/content/_en/yunio/server/server-settings.md

 **TLS enabled:**<br>
 Once a certificate is selected, the option **TLS enabled** is available.<br>
-Enable or disable the usage of access restrictions for your services.
+Enable or disable the usage of transport encryption for the web server.

 ### CORS List